Matt Lauer Is A ‘Self-Absorbed Coward’ According To Linda Vester

 “Matt may pretend with this bizarre letter that all he desires is to ‘set the record straight,’ but those of us who have survived sexual harassment and assault know better.
 I believe his words are intended to harm and silence women.
 They are the rantings of a self-absorbed coward who has yet to take true responsibility for what he has done.”

-As The Inquisitr previously reported, Lauer on Wednesday issued a letter in which he denied allegations that he had raped former NBC News producer Brooke Nevils while the two were in Sochi, Russia covering the 2014 Winter Olympics.
-Nevils worked as a producer for former Today anchor Meredith Viera, who would eventually suggest she bring a lawyer to NBC to tell them about her allegations against Lauer.
-Nevils allegations resulted in Lauer’s 2017 termination from his position at Today.
+As The Inquisitr previously reported, on Wednesday, Lauer issued a letter in which he denied allegations that he had raped former NBC News producer Brooke Nevils while the two were in Sochi, Russia covering the 2014 Winter Olympics.
+Nevils worked as a producer for former Today anchor Meredith Vieira, who would eventually suggest she bring a lawyer to NBC to tell them about her allegations against Lauer.
+Nevils’ allegations resulted in Lauer’s 2017 termination from his position at Today.

 In former NBC News journalist Ronan Farrow’s upcoming book, Catch and Kill, Nevils claims that Lauer raped her anally, causing her to bleed for days.
-Nevils admits that the two continued a sexual relationship following her alleged rape in Russia, though Nevils said that relationship was closer to a “transaction” than a “relationship.”
+Nevils admits that the two continued a sexual relationship following the alleged rape in Russia, though Nevils said that relationship was closer to a “transaction” than a “relationship.”

 Lauer, who was married at the time and has since been divorced, has admitted to the sexual relationship with Nevils, though in his letter claimed that he did not rape her in Sochi, and that she was not crying during what she alleged was her assault.
-Nevils has said she was too drunk to consent to have sex with Lauer following drinks they shared earlier in the evening with Viera.
+Nevils has said she was too drunk to consent to have sex with Lauer, following drinks they shared earlier in the evening with Vieira.

 In her response, published by The Daily Beast on Thursday, Vester broke down Lauer’s response and explained why she believed it to be problematic.
 Vester, who says she knows Nevils well, said that Lauer was guilty of a tactic she called “DARVO,” which she explained is an acronym that stands for Deny, Attack, Reverse, Victim, And Offender.